 Elbow Lake in Peter Lougheed Provincial Park

-This is the ideal backpacking trip for young families or anyone who has never camped before.
-The rewards are a beautiful lake, some pretty campsites (especially if you can score campsite 12 or 13), and the option to hike to Rae Glacier or even Rae Lake.
+This is one of the ideal beginner backpacking trips for young families or anyone who has never camped before.
+The rewards are a beautiful lake, some pretty campsites, and the option to hike to Rae Glacier , Rae Lake or Piper Pass.
 At the campground there are bear-proof lockers, picnic tables and outhouses.
 Firewood is provided.

 The hike itself starts at the Elbow Lake trailhead on Highway 40, 62 kilometres south of the Trans-Canada Highway on the east side of the highway.
 Hike in 1.3 km on an old fire road.
 It’s a steep right from the start, but it won’t take long to get to the lake – 20 minutes to an hour, depending on the age and fitness of the hiker.